 Out-of-the-box your CRM and mobile system will have various tools for management and administration.
 Those reports can display all of the information on your team’s sales opportunities at any given time.
 See how many leads are coming in from different sources and easily assign them to the most qualified rep. You can even customize your personal dashboard so that whenever you log in, you can see how many prospects you have in each individual stage of your new pipeline.

-How to use CRM for sales
+How to use CRM for sales team

 - Why sales reps don't use CRM